daytonaio/content/definitions/20240819_definition_staging environment.md

 ---
-title: 'Staging Environment'
+title: "Staging Environment"
 description:
-  'A staging environment is a controlled, isolated environment that replicates the production environment and serves as an intermediary step between development and production.
+  "A staging environment is a controlled, isolated environment that replicates the production environment and serves as an intermediary step between development and production.
 It is used for final testing and validation of code changes before they are released to the production environment and